Conviva/conviva-js-appanalytics/README.md

 name - Name of the custom event.

-data - Any type of data .
+data - Any type of data in json format.

 The following example shows the data in JSON format.